 Does an ADU increase my property value in Simi Valley?

 Yes.
 A permitted, rentable ADU in Simi Valley typically adds $150,000–$220,000 in appraised property value.
-Unpermitted ADUs add no appraised value, cannot be legally rented, and create disclosure and financing complications at resale.
+Unpermitted ADUs add zero appraised value, cannot be legally rented, and create disclosure and financing complications at resale.
+ROI on a permitted ADU can exceed 100% when factoring in property appreciation over 5–7 years.

 What is the difference between an ADU and a JADU?